Application for Membership

 The Ontario Building Officials Association (OBOA) offers benefits to individuals, to the building industry and the public.

 - Reduced rates ($100.00 Savings) on professional development courses offered by the OBOA.
+(Chapter's of OBOA and Colleges excluded)

 - Reduced rates on the Annual Meeting & Training Sessions (AMTS).
 Opportunity to interact with the Building Industry through the Exhibitor Show.